 Students are encouraged to do their own original research and many courses are hands-on.

 According to the university, life science graduates often go on to postgraduate work, including medical or scientific research.
 Other graduates have recently pursued careers in business, consulting and environmental advocacy.

 Harvard is perhaps the best-known university around the world; it regularly takes the top spot in global reputation surveys.
 It was founded in 1636, and has built its reputation, wealth and influence over more than 300 years.

-Cambridge, in the UK, is one of the world’s most prestigious and oldest universities, and follows a collegiate system.
+The University of Cambridge, in the UK, is one of the world’s most prestigious and oldest universities, and follows a collegiate system.

 There is also a Graduate School of Life Sciences that is responsible for master’s degrees and doctorates.

-Only three major undergraduate programmes in life sciences are offered: biological sciences as a natural science specialism, a pre-clinical veterinary science programme and a newly created psychological and behavioural sciences programme.
+Only three major undergraduate programmes in life sciences are offered: biological sciences as a natural science specialism, a pre-clinical veterinary science programme and a newly-created psychological and behavioural sciences programme.

 Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they can eat meals, live in college-owned buildings and attend recreational activities.